netobserv/flowlogs-pipeline/README.md

 It is set to true only on the first record of the connection.
 The `_IsFirst` fields is useful in cases where `newConnection` records are not outputted (to reduce the number output records) and there is a need to count the total number of connections: simply counting `_IsFirst=true`

+The configuration allows defining scheduling groups.
+That is, defining different timeouts based on connection key fields' values.
+The order of the defined groups is important since the group of a connection is determined by the first matching group.
+The last group must have an empty selector indicating a match-all rule serving as a default group for connections that don't match any of the other groups.
+There can't be more than one default group.

 ### Timebased TopK